ALW = Any Legal Weapon

-“Muzzleloader” is any single barreled (shotguns may be double barreled) long gun meant to be fired from the shoulder and loaded from the muzzle with an open ignition system and open or peep sights.
-This includes: open ignition in-line percussion; sidelock, under-hammer, top-hammer and mule ear percussion; sidelock flintlock and wheelock ignition systems.
+“Muzzleloader” is any single barreled (shotguns may be double barreled) long gun meant to be fired from the shoulder and loaded from the muzzle with open or peep sights.
+This includes: in-line percussion; sidelock, under-hammer, top-hammer and mule ear percussion; sidelock flintlock and wheelock ignition systems.
 Matchlock ignition systems are not allowed.

 “One deer” means a buck, doe, or fawn deer.

 “One elk” means a bull, cow, or calf elk.

 “Possession” means holding any wildlife or parts thereof in custody and any person who counsels, aids, or abets another person holding such wildlife is deemed equally in possession.